czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 to do.
 I walked up to the edge, held the trumpet out at arm's length, and let go.

 When I got home, Mom was waiting for me.
-"I was thinkingâ€¦ I know that a good trumpet is very expensive, but I want to support you.
+"I was thinking...
+I know that a good trumpet is very expensive, but I want to support you.
 I wasn't sure before yesterday, butâ€¦"

 "No," I interrupted.
 "That was the end.
 No more music for me."

 "That's so sudden," she said.
-"But if you're sureâ€¦"
+"But if you're sure..."

 "I am.
 Next year I'm going to join math club instead.
 And then maybe Lisa and I can go back to being friends."